RemiAllio/MitoFinder/README.md

                         introns.
 Recommendation : Use it on mitochondrial contigs previously found with MitoFinder without this option.
-  --numt                This option tells MitoFinder to search for NUMTs.
+  --numt                This option tells MitoFinder to search for both
+                        mitochondrial genes and NUMTs.
 Recommendation : Use it on nuclear contigs previously found with MitoFinder without this option.
   --intron-size INTRONSIZE
                         Size of intron allowed.
+Default = 5000 bp --max-contig MAXCONTIG
-Default = 1000 bp --cds-merge           This option allows MitoFinder to merge the exons in the NT and AA fasta files.
+                        Maximum number of contigs matching to the reference to keep.
+Default = 0 (unlimited) --cds-merge           This option tells MitoFinder to not merge the exons in the NT and AA fasta files.
   --out-gb              Do not create annotation output file in GenBank
                         format.
-  --blast-identity-nucl BLASTIDENTITYNUCL
+  --contig-size CONTIGSIZE
+                        Minimum size of a contig to be considered.
+Default = 1000
+  --rename-contig RENAME
+                        "yes/no" If "yes", the contigs matching the reference(s) are renamed.
+Default is "yes" for de novo assembly and "no" for existing assembly (-a option) --blast-identity-nucl BLASTIDENTITYNUCL
                         Nucleotide identity percentage for a hit to be retained.
 Default = 50